MeqdadDev/dino-finger-game/README.md

         break
 ```

-When the selected finger crosses the green top line, it takes an `up` action, and if the selected finger crosses the green bottom line, it takes `down` action.
 If the chosen finger crosses the upper green line, it performs an `up` action, and if the selected finger crosses the lower green line, it performs a `down` action.

 **Happy T-Rexing**